CivicVision/geospatial-data-visualization-with-d3/content/mapbox-d3/_index.md

 body_classes = "font-sans content post mb-6 text-lg leading-relaxed"
 categories = ["resource"]
-title ="Comparison of Mapbox GL JS and D3.js"
+title ="Comparison of Mapbox GL JS and D3.js" description = "How do d3.js and Mapbox GL JS compare?
+Which library shines on which front?
+And who will score the most wins?
+I compare these two libraries on amount of code, simplicity of setup, and much more."
 +++
 {{< header>}}
   {{< headline-h1>}}